 “The flat duty rate will apply to articles that are dutiable but that cannot be included in your personal exemption, even if you have not exceeded the exemption.
 For example, alcoholic beverages.
 If you return from Europe with $200 worth of purchases, including two liters of liquor, one liter will be duty-free under your returning resident personal allowance/exemption.
 The other will be dutiable at 3 percent, plus any Internal Revenue Tax (IRT) that is due.”

 For that reason, it’s a good idea to save receipts.

-If you are sailing from Texas, however, then you will be subject to state laws.
+If you are sailing from Texas, things are a little different.
+There, you will be subject to state laws surrounding importing alcohol.
 Specifically, “the law limits personal importation by an adult to once every 30 days with limits of: 1 gallon of distilled spirits, 3 gallons of wine, and 288 ounces of malt beverages (24 12-ounce containers).”
 Keep in mind that this is per adult.
 So a couple can bring in twice as much.